Akash20x/Javascript-Quiz/README.md

 - Once the timer reaches zero seconds or all ten questions are completed, the quiz will automatically end.

 ## Purpose
 As a coding student, I want to be able to take a timed quiz to test my skills.
-Not only will I be taking the quiz, I'll also be making the quiz!
+Not only by taking the quiz, but by making the quiz!

 ## Preview
 Here is a mock-up of how the page looks and functions.